This policy describes the permitted and prohibited uses of corporate email systems for bulk emailing. Its purpose is to:

 2. preserve the effectiveness of email as a business communication medium,

-3. prevent potential breach of the US CAN-SPAM Act by employees, and
+3. prevent a potential breach of the US CAN-SPAM Act by employees, and

-4. to generally encourage adherence to e-mailing best practices.
+4. to generally encourage adherence to e-mail best practices.

 All individuals who use the e-mail systems and addresses to send bulk e-mails to customers, prospects, or other types of recipients.

 This policy applies to all Employees, Contractors, and Third Party Employees, who use, process, and manage information and business processes of XXX.

 The documentation shall consist of software installation Policy, and related procedures & guidelines.
 This Policy document and all other referenced documents shall be controlled.
 Version control shall be to preserve the latest release and the previous version of any document.
 However, the previous version of the documents shall be retained only for a period of two years for legal and knowledge preservation purpose.

 Records being generated as part of this Policy shall be retained for a period of two years.
 Records shall be in hard copy or electronic media.
 The records shall be owned by the respective system administrators and shall be audited once a year.